Access Keys:

 3. Performing

-Within each unit of work Charanga enables children to understand musical concepts through a repetition-based approach to learning.
+Within each unit of work, Charanga enables children to understand musical concepts through a repetition-based approach to learning.
 Pupils embed their learning about the musical concept through different musical activities, which enables a more secure, deeper learning and mastery of musical skills.

 Progression: